bcakmakoglu/vue-flow/docs/src/guide/index.md

 # Introduction

-Vue Flow is a library for building node-based applications.
-These can be simple static diagrams or complex node-based editors.
-You can implement custom nodes and edges.
-It also comes with components like a mini-map, viewport controls and a background.
+## What is Vue Flow?

+Vue Flow is a Vue 3 library that brings interactivity to flowcharts and graphs.

+It is a tool to build your own diagrams, editors and whatever your imagination allows for.

+Easily implement your own custom nodes and edges and expand on the basic functionality and on top of that Vue Flow comes with a couple of additional components like a Background, a Minimap and Controls.

 Check out the [examples](/examples/) if you want to dive directly into the code.

 ## Key Features

-- 👶 __Easy to use__: Seamless zooming & panning behaviour and single and multi-selections of
-  elements

-- 🎨 __Customizable__: Different and edge types and support for custom nodes with multiple handles and custom edges

-- 🚀 __Fast rendering__: Only nodes that have changed are re-rendered and only those that are in the viewport are displayed (optionally)
+- 👶 __Simple use__: Get started hassle-free - Built-in zoom- & pan features, element dragging, selection and much more

+- 🎨 __Customizable__: Use your own custom nodes, edges, connection lines and expand on the Vue Flows functionality

+- 🚀 __Fast__: Tracks changes reactively and only re-renders the appropriate elements

-- 🧲 __Handy utilities__: Comes with graph helper and state composable functions for advanced uses
+- 🧲 __Utils & Composables__: Comes with graph helper and state composable functions for advanced uses

 - 📦 __Additional Components__: